Rickym72/Food-finder/README.md

-# Food-finder
+# path finder
-find the closest OPEN location(work in progress)
+find the fastest path from point A to B